atifzeya/APY_cleaning_script/README.md

 Raw excel files have been downloaded from: https://aps.dac.gov.in/APY/Index.htm

-Downloaded raw files from the above website stored in the folder: Raw files
+Downloaded raw files from the above website stored in the folder: Raw data

 Script for cleaning: apy_cleaning_code.R